New York

 • If you have completed a felony prison sentence, even if you are still on parole or probation, then you are immediately eligible to register to vote.

-People convicted of felonies outside of New York lose the right to vote while incarcerated and while on parole.
+People convicted of felonies outside of New York lose the right to vote only while incarcerated..

 You are able to pre-register: